 This large and impressive theatre was, when it opened in 1929, one of the largest outside the West End of London.
-The giant auditorium had a capacity in excess of 2,500 seats.
+The giant auditorium had a capacity in excess of 2,500 seats, 1,091 in the stalls, 738 in the dress circle and 694 in the balcony.
 The architects were William George Robert Sprague and William Henry Barton whose design is in a late Edwardian classical style.
-The steel frame construction is clad in brick and the facade is faced in Doulton's Carrara terracotta.
+The steel frame construction is clad in brick and the façade is faced in Doulton's Carrara terracotta.
 Above the ground floor entrance doors there is a giant loggia or open arcade of Tuscan Doric columns in antis.
 On either side of the loggia is a full height wing with a decorative wreath set within a classical pediment.

 W. G. R. Sprague (1865-1933) had an extremely successful practice and designed many of London's best-known theatres including the Strand Theatre (1905), The Aldwych Theatre (1905) and the Queen's Theatre (1907).
-In south London Sprague was also responsible for the Camberwell Metropol (1894), the Clapham Shakespeare (1896), the Balham Hippodrome (1902).
+In South London Sprague was also responsible for the Camberwell Metropol (1894), the Clapham Shakespeare (1896), the Balham Hippodrome (1902).

-In its heyday the Streatham Hill Theatre was a number one touring theatre and also put on opera, ballet, musicals, variety and pantomime.
-Many well-known actors and actresses of the time trod the boards including Paul Robeson, Dame Ellen Terry, Ivor Novello, John Gielgud, Sir Ralph Richardson, Pavlova and Edith Evans.
-The Theatre closed its doors in 1962 and has now been converted into a bingo hall and social club but the beautifully decorated and fanciful entrance hall in the Adam style has been retained and maintained in its original form.
+At the height of its popularity the Streatham Hill Theatre was a number one touring theatre which also put on opera, ballet, musicals, variety and pantomime.
+Many well-known actors and actresses of the time trod the boards including Paul Robeson, Dame Ellen Terry, Ivor Novello, Sir John Gielgud, Sir Ralph Richardson, Pavlova and Dame Edith Evans.
+The Theatre closed its doors in 1962 and was converted into a bingo hall and social club but the beautifully decorated and fanciful entrance hall in the Adam style has been retained and maintained in its original form.
 The auditorium with the circle and the upper circle is still in its original state with only the stalls and the stage converted to Bingo use.
 The Theatre is Listed Grade II.

 Nos.
-112 to 140 Streatham High Road - Barrhill Road to Ardwell Road This is a formal block of apartments-with shops below dating from circa 1930 and constructed by Gaumont British Group.
-The symmetrical red brick facade has stone dressings, six decorative metal balconies and a central stone bay used to enliven the frontage.
+112 to 140 Streatham High Road - Barrhill Road to Ardwell Road

+This is a formal block of apartments with shops below dating from circa 1930 and constructed by Gaumont British Group.
+The symmetrical red brick façade has stone dressings, six decorative metal balconies and a central stone bay used to enliven the frontage.
 The steeply pitched roof has the original clay tiles and brick tile detailing at the hips.